MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 1. *[Debug config only]* `/EDITANDCONTINUE` is incompatible with `/INCREMENTAL:NO`, so we use `/Zi` instead of `/ZI` for **Debug Information Format** in the compiler.
 1. *[Debug config only]* The **Basic Runtime Checks** configuration needs to be set to **Default**.
 Runtime error checks are not supported in VBS enclaves.
 1. An enclave's digital signature must be checked at load time and requires setting the `/INTEGRITYCHECK` flag in the linker.
-1. Enclave DLLs must be instrumented for **Control Flow Guard (CFG)** for which we use the `/GUARD:MIXED` flag in the linker.
+1. Enclave DLLs must be instrumented for **Control Flow Guard (CFG)**, for which we use the `/GUARD:MIXED` flag in the linker.
 1. Enclaves have their own versions of platform, startup, runtime and UCRT libs.
-To ensure we don't end up linking the non-enclave versions, use the `/NODEFAULTLIB` flag.
-We then add the correct libs under `AdditionalDependencies`.
+To ensure that we don't link the non-enclave versions, use the `/NODEFAULTLIB` flag.
+Subsequently, add the correct libs under `AdditionalDependencies`.
 In the sample code, these libraries are encapsulated under the **VBS_Enclave_Dependencies** macro.
 The following are the VBS enclave libraries:

     1. `libcmt.lib` and `libvcruntime.lib` - Found in the `enclave` folder with the Visual C++ build tools, see [C runtime (CRT) and C++ standard library (STL) .lib files](/cpp/c-runtime-library/crt-library-features).
     1. `vertdll.lib` and `bcrypt.lib` - Found in the `um` folder with the Windows SDK libraries.